Feel like yourself again

 While a blast of cold can be a great hair care hack, you don’t need to give up hot showers to have healthier hair.
 Healthy habits — like using a nourishing conditioner, avoiding excessive heat styling, and trimming your hair regularly — can keep your tresses happy and healthy.

-If you’re struggling with hair thinning, excessive breakage, or scalp issues, consider talking to a healthcare provider to rule out underlying causes and explore clinically proven treatments like minoxidil or finasteride.
+If you’re struggling with hair thinning, excessive breakage, or scalp issues, consider talking to a healthcare provider to rule out underlying causes and explore treatments like minoxidil or finasteride.
 You can take our free hair loss assessment to get started.

 4 Sources